k-sanchez/workshop_networks_xcbh/02_mscspptree.md

 `svdquartets` is an algorithm that computes species trees directly from SNP data.
 However, it is not a full-likelihood approach since the data is summarized as pooled site-pattern counts.
 This algorithm is implemented in <span style="font-variant: small-caps;">PAUP*</span> (it can be downloaded from [http://phylosolutions.com/paup-test/](http://phylosolutions.com/paup-test/)).

-We will use a SNPs matrix collected through RADseq from species belonging to the *Liolaemus kingii* clade.
-This clade comprises lizards distributed in the Patagonian Steppe and is characterized by a complex diversification history as a result of rapid diversifications and gene flow between species ([Sánchez et al. 2023](https://doi.org/10.1093/sysbio/syad019)).
+We will use a SNPs matrix collected through RADseq from species belonging to the *Liolaemus kingii* group.
+This group comprises lizards distributed in the Patagonian Steppe and is characterized by a complex diversification history as a result of rapid diversifications and gene flow between species ([Sánchez et al. 2023](https://doi.org/10.1093/sysbio/syad019)).

 There are three ways to use PAUP: